Francisco-Solano/TFG-Workly/BackEnd/TFG-Workly/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.vedruna.TFG.TFG-Workly' is invalid and this project uses 'com.vedruna.TFG.TFG_Workly' instead.
+* The original package name 'com.vedruna.TFG-Workly' is invalid and this project uses 'com.vedruna.TFG_Workly' instead.

 # Getting Started